British Rail 10800

 British Railways 10800 was a diesel locomotive built by the North British Locomotive Company for British Railways in 1950.
 It had been ordered by the London, Midland and Scottish Railway in 1946 but did not appear until after the 1948 nationalisation of the railways.

 The locomotive was designed by George Ivatt as a possible replacement for steam locomotives on secondary and branch lines.
+It was the first British road switcher locomotive.
 The single-cab layout (long bonnet forward) gave the driver a poor view of the road ahead.
 However, the driver's view was no worse than that from a steam locomotive cab, so it would have been acceptable at the time.

 During its brief time on the Southern Region between 1952 and 1954, 10800 gained the nickname 'The Wonder Engine', from the locomotive department's daily query, 'I wonder if it will go today'.

 Description

 Due to having been ordered by the LMS before the creation of British Railways (BR), 10800 became the first BR mixed-traffic diesel-electric locomotive when it was delivered in 1950.
-It was successful enough in operation for BR to order two classes of 54 similar locomotives in 1955 although these classes, destined to become the British Rail Class 15 and British Rail Class 16, used the improved YHXL engine.
+It was successful enough in operation for BR to order two classes of 54 similar locomotives in 1955 although these classes, the BTH Type 1 and NBL Type 1, used the improved YHXL engine.